IGV 3 Improves Support for PacBio Long Reads

 The recent beta release of version 3 of the popular genome browser IGV greatly improves support for PacBio data .
 The long reads (up to 50 kb) and random error profile of PacBio SMRT® sequencing facilitate new applications in genome assembly, structural variant discovery, and haplotype phasing.
 These unique properties and applications benefit from customized data visualization.

 IGV 3 extends support for PacBio long reads with: performance improvements to enable viewing variants at multi-kilobase scales; a “quick consensus” mode that suppresses single read random errors; labels for large insertion and deletion structural variants; and “group by base” to explore haplotype phase.
 The new capabilities are featured in a 4-minute tutorial video.
-To try them yourself, install IGV 3, and then load this IGV session (File > Open Session) with a sample dataset of 70-fold sequencing of a human genome, HG002 from NIST Genome in a Bottle .
+To try them yourself, upgrade to Java 8, install IGV 3, and then load this IGV session (File > Open Session) with a sample dataset of 70-fold sequencing of a human genome, HG002 from NIST Genome in a Bottle .

 It is visually challenging to identify biological variation (single nucleotide variants occur about every 1,000 basepairs in humans) among the more frequent sequencing errors in PacBio reads.
 However, because PacBio errors are random, quality is extremely high in a consensus of independent reads, often surpassing the quality from next-generation sequencing .
 A mismatch that is consistent across reads indicates biological variation .